buley/personal/src/content/biases.md

 - I know how to **withhold, create distance, and set high standards** to make my time and attention more valuable

 **Application**
-I control access to myself, my time, and my expertise—**never making myself too available.**
+I control access to myself, my time, and my expertise--**never making myself too available.**

 ## 3. What People Should Be Wary of When Dealing with Me